dta90d/dtarbitragec/README.md

 #### Finance
 Another peace of settings for the bot, but more static one:
-*    min\_cost            -- set minimal cost for each order for each margin currency (USD, BTC, ETH, EUR)
+*    min\_cost            -- set minimal cost for each order for each margin currency (USD, BTC, ETH, EUR).
-*    max\_cost            -- set maximal cost for each order for each margin currency (USD, BTC, ETH, EUR)
+*    max\_cost            -- set maximal cost for each order for each margin currency (USD, BTC, ETH, EUR).
-*    balance\_buffer      -- buffer to remain on balance for each margin currency (USD, BTC, ETH, EUR)
+*    balance\_buffer      -- buffer to remain on balance for each margin currency (USD, BTC, ETH, EUR).
-*    amount\_mult         -- parameter to lower the amount attampting to buy/sell from the orderbook to guarantee the deal
+*    amount\_mult         -- parameter to lower the amount attampting to buy/sell from the orderbook to guarantee the deal.
 *    limit\_price\_buffer -- parameter to heighten/lower buy/sell price to guarantee the first ask/bid.
-*    commission           -- your commission on each order for each market
+*    commission           -- your commission on each order for each market.

 To configure these settings simply run:
 ```shell